jobn/braid/README.md

 * KEYBOARD SHORTCUTS

-  - Pres n key to move owner filter to next owner.
+  - Press n key to move owner filter to next owner.
-  - Pres p key to move owner filter to previous owner.
+  - Press p key to move owner filter to previous owner.
-  - Pres c key to clear owner filters.
+  - Press c key to clear owner filters.
-  - Pres N (shift + n) to move epic filter to next epic.
+  - Press N (shift + n) to move epic filter to next epic.
-  - Pres N (shift + p) to move epic filter to previous epic.
+  - Press N (shift + p) to move epic filter to previous epic.
-  - Pres N (shift + c) to clear epic filters.
+  - Press N (shift + c) to clear epic filters.
+  - Press s to toggle the slim theme

 - Drag n' drop stories.
 Change state of stories by dragging them to another column.
 If a developer has forgotten to opdate a story, you can now easily do it right in the standup by dragging the story card to the correct collum.